I'm Your Baby Tonight: Music and production

 L.A.
 Reid (left) and Babyface (right) were brought in to produce I'm Your Baby Tonight.

-For more than a year, following the end of her second world tour in November 1988, Houston took a break from public events with few occasions.
-During the break, Houston contributed vocals to two songs on gospel sibling duo BeBe & CeCe Winans' breakthrough album, Heaven.
-She also contributed duet vocals on Aretha Franklin's Through the Storm on the song, "It Isn't, It Wasn't, It Ain't Never Gonna Be", which became a moderate Billboard hit, peaking inside the top 50 of the Billboard Hot 100 and reached the top five of the Billboard Hot Black Singles chart in 1989, later earning the pair a Grammy Award nomination.
+For more than a year, following the end of her Moment of Truth World Tour in November 1988, Houston took a break from public events with few occasions.
+During the break, Houston contributed vocals to two songs on gospel sibling duo BeBe & CeCe Winans' breakthrough album Heaven.
+She also contributed duet vocals on Aretha Franklin's Through the Storm on the song "It Isn't, It Wasn't, It Ain't Never Gonna Be", which became a moderate Billboard hit, peaking inside the top 50 of the Billboard Hot 100 and reached the top five of the Billboard Hot Black Singles chart in 1989, later earning the pair a nomination for the Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 32nd Annual Grammy Awards.
 With encouragement from BeBe Winans, Houston co-composed the dance song, "Takin' a Chance", in which Houston took advantage of adding more gospel vocal embellishments than she had been allowed to.
 Houston later sent the song to Sanyo in Japan and filmed commercials for the Japanese audience.
 In October 1989, the song was issued as a Japan-only single and found success on its Oricon Singles Chart.

 Work on the album began in October 1989 with longtime collaborator Narada Michael Walden, primarily at Manhattan's Right Track Recording.
-One of the first songs recorded was "Lover for Life", followed by "Dancin' on the Smooth Edge".
-The following November, Houston worked on the Stevie Wonder-composed "We Didn't Know", which turned into a duet between Houston and Wonder.
-Later that month, she recorded a song given to her by longtime friend Luther Vandross titled "Who Do You Love".
-Houston also contributed production on a song for the first time in her career with the song "I'm Knockin'", co-written by her musical director Rickey Minor and BeBe Winans.
+Before the recording, Walden and frequent collaborator Preston Glass presented five compositions that were subsequently rejected by Arista Records brass, which surprised Walden, whose work on the Whitney album had led him to win the Grammy Award for Producer of the Year at the 30th Annual Grammy Awards.
+Arista eventually allowed Walden to produce at least six songs submitted to the label.

-Between November and December of that year, Walden and Houston recorded "Feels So Good", a funk-inspired rendition of Steve Winwood's "Higher Love" and "All the Man That I Need", a song that had been submitted to Arista by the song's co-writer Dean Pitchford.
-In late January 1990, Houston returned to Right Track to record the romantic mid-tempo song, "I Belong to You", which Walden said was recorded following Houston's breakup with actor and comedian Eddie Murphy.
+One of the first songs recorded was "Feels So Good", followed by "I Belong to You".
+The songs, which Walden arranged in a quiet storm format, were influenced by Motown artist Marvin Gaye.
+The songs were recorded in the middle of Houston's breakup with comedic actor Eddie Murphy.
+By the time the pair reconvened to record "All the Man That I Need", a song originally recorded by Linda Clifford that December, however, he said the "fog" that Houston was under had left her and she was happier, which Walden later learned was due to her growing relationship with fellow pop singer Bobby Brown.

-In February, following the end of her Japanese tour, Houston traveled to Los Angeles to work with another longtime collaborators, Michael Masser and Gerry Goffin, on the songs "Far Enough for Love" and "After We Make Love", the former co-written with veteran composer Leon Ware.
+"All the Man That I Need" (originally titled "All the Man I Need") had been pitched to Houston back in 1987 by its co-writer Dean Pitchford.
+But at the time it couldn't be recorded because Houston had finished work on the Whitney album.
+Houston and Walden eventually worked on three more recordings for the album -- "Dancin' on the Smooth Edge", a jazz-inflected Sam Dees number called "Lover for Life" and a funk and gospel-inspired rendition of Steve Winwood's "Higher Love".